-In conjunction with the issuance of the shares, the Company incurred share and warrant issuance costs of \$24,309 which included cash costs comprised of legal and filing fees of \$11,570 and a non-cash cost of \$12,739 relating to the valuation of the issuance of 341,250 finders warrants.
-Each finder's warrant enabled the holder to acquire a unit comprising one common share for \$0.16 per share and an additional common share for \$0.08 per share.
-The finders warrants expire on February 02, 2024.
+In conjunction with the issuance of the shares, the Company incurred share and warrant issuance costs consisting of legal and filing fees, finders' fees payments and non-cash costs relating to the valuation of the issuance of finders warrants.
+Each finder's warrant enabled the holder to acquire one common share for \$0.075 per share expiring 12 months from the date of grant.